microsoft/pxt/docs/blog/online-learning.md

 ### Minecraft:Education Edition

 If your school is using Office 365, your account probably already works with Minecraft:Education Edition.
-If your Office 365 account does not work, Minecraft:Education Edition is free through June 2020.
+If your Office 365 account does not work, Minecraft:Education Edition is free through June 2020 for anyone with an Office 365 Education sign-in.
 Read the [announcement]( https://education.minecraft.net/blog/microsoft-extends-access-to-minecraft-education-edition-and-resources-to-support-remote-learning/) on how to enable it.
 Within MakeCode too, you can utilize the **Introduction to Computer Science with MakeCode for Minecraft** course.
 In addition, there is a remote learning available to use alons side with STEM based lessons.

 ![minecraft courses](/static/blog/remote-learning/minecraft-courses.jpg)